AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 Unfortunately, commodities prices are notoriously volatile.
 Since these are based not only on prior prices and related supply/ demand factors, but also on a varity of macroeconomic factors, long-term prices are difficult to forecast.

-In this project, I am focusing on soybeans, and building an unsupervised learning model that predicts future prices of this commodity.
+In this project, I am focusing on soybeans, and building a model that predicts future prices of this commodity.

 Since the price of soybeans today are highly correlated with prior prices (i.e., lagged values of itself), I plan to conduct time series analysis on soybean prices.
 Further, I will identify features that have historically contributed to the volatility of soybean prices, and evaluate their predictive capabilities.
 I will ultimately choose the model the smallest Mean Absolute Error as my evaluation metric.
 My primary stakeholders are investors in the futures market who wish to evaluate the favorability of a soybean futures contract.